Conestogo, Ontario

-Conestogo is a community in the Canadian province of Ontario, located in the township of Woolwich in Waterloo Region.
+Conestogo (pronounced [ˌkʰɒ̽.nə.ˈs͡t̠ˠəʊ̯.ɡə]) is a community in the Canadian province of Ontario, located in the township of Woolwich in Waterloo Region.
 The population in 2016 was 1,270.

 The community is located at the junction of the Grand and Conestogo Rivers.
 Conestogo is a terminus of the Avon Trail.

 History

 The vicinity of present day Conestogo was first settled in 1820s, on the Grand and Conestogo Rivers.
 The first settlers were predominantly Mennonites who had emigrated from Pennsylvania, settling on land laid out by David Musselman and Charles Hendry.
 They were followed by people of German and British background.
 The first mill in Woolwich Township was built in Conestogo in 1846 by David Musselman powered by the Conestogo River.
 Two large flax mills were soon built.
 The Post Office was established in 1849 by Charles Hendry.